Business & Community

 Better Customer Service

 Have you ever shopped at a local store or ordered something online from a small business?
 Chances are you received warm service, hand-wrapped products, and a unique touch you may not find in national chains.
-On the social media platform TikTok, for example, small business owners have gone viral for their “Wrap Orders With Me” videos.
+On YouTube, for example, small business owners have gone viral for their packing-orders videos.
 These videos showcase the care and attention that goes into each purchase they process.
 In addition, these vendors add handwritten notes and thank you letters with each packaged order.

 How to Find Local Businesses

-- Use social media sites to find businesses in your area.
+• Use social media platforms to find businesses in your area

-- Search your city or state at online commerce sites to find small business owners that create products near you.
+• Search for your city or state on online commerce sites to find small business owners that create products near you

-- Take a stroll through your downtown, main street or other commercial corridors and spot storefronts that are new and unique.
+• Take a stroll through downtown, main street, or other commercial corridors and spot storefronts in your city that are new and unique.

 Can’t Find What You Need Locally?